nominetresearch/microbit-networking-book-python/reactiongame/reactiongame.md

 **Instructions:** Your program must have these features:

-1. A list of actions that the user will try to perform
+1. A list of actions that the user will try to perform.
 2. The game begins when either player presses button A.
-3. The game is played in turns, and initially, each player's turn is 3 seconds
+3. The game is played in turns, and initially, each player's turn is 3 seconds.
-4. On their turn, a player's microbit will display a letter ('A', 'B', 'L', 'R' or 'S') corresponding to an action (Press A, press B, tilt left, tilt right or shake)
+4. On their turn, a player's micro:bit will display a letter ('A', 'B', 'L', 'R' or 'S') corresponding to an action (Press A, press B, tilt left, tilt right or shake).
-5. The player must perform that action within their turn duration, otherwise they lose
+5. The player must perform that action within their turn duration; otherwise, they lose.
-6. If the player performs the correct action, the duration of their next turn will be 250 milliseconds less, down to a minimum of half a second.
+6. If the player completes the correct action, the duration of their next turn will be 250 milliseconds less, down to a minimum of half a second.
 Then the game switches to opponent's turn.
 7. If a player loses, display a sad face on their screen.
 Display a happy face on the screen of the winner.

 ### Extended Activity

 !!! attention "Exercise 1"
         For a harder version of the game, each player should also lose if they perform the incorrect action on their turn.
-        For example, you would lose if the micro:bit displayed 'A' and you pressed button B.
+        For example, you would lose if the micro:bit displayed 'A', and you pressed button B.
         Modify your code cause a player to lose if they perform the wrong action.